TabularEditor/TabularEditorDocs/te3/third-party-notices.md

 DEVEXPRESS does not wish to receive, act to procure, nor desire to solicit, confidential or proprietary materials and information from you through the use of the SOFTWARE DEVELOPMENT PRODUCT(S) or SUPPORT SERVICES.
 Any and all materials, attachments, or information submitted by you as part of error submissions, or divulged during chats, online discussions, Support Center submissions, or made available to DEVEXPRESS in any manner will be deemed NOT to be confidential by DEVEXPRESS.
 You acknowledge that submissions to DEVEXPRESS will not be considered confidential or proprietary and that DEVEXPRESS will be under no obligation to keep such information confidential.

 Your election to use the SOFTWARE DEVELOPMENT PRODUCT(S) indicates your acceptance of the terms of this AGREEMENT.
 You are responsible for maintaining confidentiality of your username, password and other sensitive information.
-You are responsible for all activities that occur in your user account and in case of any unauthorized activity on your account, you agree to inform DEVEXPRESS immediately by any method listed on the DEVEXPRESS website’s Contacts page.
+You are responsible for all activities that occur in your user account and in case of any unauthorized activity on your account, you agree to inform DEVEXPRESS immediately by any method listed on the DEVEXPRESS websiteâ€™s Contacts page.
 DEVEXPRESS is not responsible for any loss or damage to you or to any third party incurred as a result of any unauthorized access and/or use of your user account, or otherwise.

 DEVEXPRESS may disclose or report Confidential Information in limited circumstances where it believes in good faith that disclosure is required under the law.
 For example, DEVEXPRESS may be required to disclose Confidential Information to cooperate with regulators or law enforcement authorities, to comply with a legal process such as a court order, subpoena, search warrant, or a law enforcement request.
 Additionally, if the ownership of all or substantially all of our business changes or we otherwise transfer assets relating to our business or the SOFTWARE DEVELOPMENT PRODUCT(S) to a third party, such as by merger, acquisition, bankruptcy proceeding or otherwise, we may transfer or sell your personal information to the new owner.
 In such a case, unless permitted otherwise by applicable law, your information would remain subject to the promises made in the applicable privacy policy unless you agree differently.